 When it comes time to serve your family the quintessential harvest meal, traditional foods are at the forefront.
-GMOs only came to the marketplace 20 years ago and were most definitely not present at the first Thanksgiving.
+GMOs came to the marketplace only 20 years ago and were most definitely not present at the first Thanksgiving.
 Many food and farming activists around the country are working to preserve that tradition for future Turkey Day celebrations.

 Lee Bird, of Bird’s Haven Farm in Granville, Ohio, is one such farmer.
 He believes in the time-honored tradition of growing without genetic modification.

 “For our family we want to control how we farm, how we [save seeds], and be independent of contracts and patents,” he says. “[Using GMOS] is not how our grandfathers farmed or how we want to farm.”

 If you are new to considering GMOs in your food, Thanksgiving is the perfect meal to take the extra time to evaluate your food choices.
 Here’s what you need to know to have a GMO-free Thanksgiving.

 Organic certification standards do not allow farmers to use GMO seed or feed when growing their plants and livestock.
 If an item is labeled with the USDA’s Certified Organic seal, you can count on it to be non-GMO.

 Because no GMO labeling standard exists in the U.S., some companies are labeling their food as GMO-free without any third-party verification.
 In a few cases, investigations have revealed brands that are mislabeling their food.
 The Non-GMO Project is an independent nonprofit that provides a labeling service and listing of verified brands on their website.
 Look for their seal on the foods you buy.